srishatagopam/ECE-229-Natural-Disasters-and-Response/docs/source/index.rst

 API Documention
 ===============

+There are four main components to our dashboard that create a collection of visualizations that serve educate our end users.
+The following sections will show each of these four main components and their associated modules.

 Disaster Analysis - Geographical
 --------------------------------

+The main visualization here is allowing an end user to visualize disaster statistics such as the distribution of disasters, deaths, homeless, injured, affected, damages, and reconstruction costs on a geographical basis: the maximum amount of granularity offered here is per country.
+This is shown both on a chloropleth map with a colormap for intensity of each statistic as well as a bar plot showing the top ten countries per statistic.
+The user is able to pick each statistic from a dropdown menu and fine-tune the period of the distribution in terms of years.

 .. automodule:: custom_code.major_disaster_analysis
     :members:

 Disaster Analysis - Temporal
 ----------------------------

+There are two main visualizations showcasing the distributions of disasters over time.
+The first is a bar plot that similarly shows the previously mentioned disaster statistics over a specified time period (again accessible through a dropdown menu and range bar), as well as a dynamic stacked bar plot that filters for specific types of disasters and measures disaster occurance, deaths, and economic damages (stratified via a dropdown menu).

+.. automodule:: custom_code.ML_models.dis_trends
+	:members:

+.. automodule:: custom_code.ML_models.stacked_bar
+	:members:

 CPI Prediction Model
 --------------------

 .. automodule:: custom_code.ML_models.disaster_cpi_prediction
 	:members: